October 2014 is Library Month.

-Monday, October 22nd is National School Library Day.
+Monday, October 27th is BC School Library Day.

 Share-Celebrate-Advocate.
 Everyone can participate: